eclipse-aaspe/server/CONTRIBUTING.md

 ### Releasing

-You publish a new version using [GitHub releases feature][release].
+We publish a new version using [GitHub Releases][release] in the web browser.
 The workflow `./github/workflows/build-and-package-release.yml` will automatically build and package the release bundles and attach them to the GitHub release.

 [release]: https://docs.github.com/en/github/administering-a-repository/managing-releases-in-a-repository

 ### Appendix: GitHub Workflows

-We use [GitHub Workflows][workflows] to automatically perform tasks such as pre-commit checks, build, package and publish the release bundles as well as build and publish docker images for demonstration.
+We use [GitHub Workflows][workflows] to automatically perform tasks such as pre-commit checks, building, packaging and publishing the release bundles as well as building and publishing docker images for demonstration.

 Please see the directory `./.github/workflows` for the source code of the work flows.